duniter/cesium/doc/build_android.md

 ndk.dir=/opt/android-ndk
 ```

- - In order to sign your Android builds, create a file `release-signing.properties` :
+ - In order to sign your Android builds, create a file `release-signing.properties` (in the directory `platforms/android`):
 ```properties
 storeFile=Cesium.keystore
 keyAlias=Cesium